 Exterior shutters pair extremely well with a brick façade.
 They offer contrasting color and texture to improve the visual allure of a brick or stone building.
 Outside shutters also possess useful properties that have historically helped regulate light, airflow and privacy.
 The planning needed to install exterior shutters to brick is well worth the effort.

 Measure the window for shutters using the appropriate guidelines outlined by ShutterLand according to material.
-Wood exterior shutters can be installed to brick with hinges or screwed in a fixed position next to the opening.
+Both PVC and wood exterior shutters can be installed to brick with hinges or screwed in a fixed position next to the opening.
 Measuring windows for functional wood shutters needs to be more precise than for stationary panels.
-Composite shutters are most often secured to brick with the included polycarbonate installation brackets.
+Composite shutters can only be secured to brick with the included polycarbonate installation brackets.
 The composite measuring instructions outline how to record the necessary dimensions.
 Decorative vinyl shutters can only be anchored in a static position.
 Measuring for vinyl shutters is little more flexible because they are sold in fixed interval widths.

 There are some favorable qualities of brick that support the installation of custom exterior shutters.
 Brick is relatively flat, with little change in horizontal depth resulting in the shutter hinges all securing to the same plane.
 Also, the density of the material will provide a stable foundation for the screw positions.
 Finally, most brick window openings are square, with adequate depth for exterior shutters to nest inside.

 Measuring for outdoor shutters is the most important step in the entire process.
 Recording and ordering the correct shutter sizes will lead to a successful installation.
 Shutter material and comprehensive objective need to be taken into account.
 Use the instruction provided from ShutterLand to help guide this procedure.